IntuitionLabs

 • CVS Health (Woonsocket, RI): FY2024 total revenue was $372.8B (up 4.2% year-over-year) ([43]).
 Pharmacy & Consumer Wellness revenue (including Retail, Mail, Specialty) was reported as $97.7B in Q4 2024 alone ([44]).
 Of note, CVS’s adjusted operating income in Pharmacy Services was cushioned by specialty, as noted above ([36]).
 CVS leadership has signaled that Accredo growth is key to offset volume declines elsewhere.

 • UnitedHealth Group (Minneapolis, MN): UNH (OptumRx) does not separately report specialty pharmacy revenue.
-However, Optum (all pharmacy) generated $63.9B in Q3 2025, growing $7.2B YoY ([41]).
-Diplomat (before acquisition) had roughly ~$300M purchase price ([35]), suggesting annual revenues on the order of $500M–$1B (Diplomat was reported to have ~$465M revenue in 2016).
+However, Optum (all pharmacy) generated $63.9B in Q3 2025, growing $7.2B YoY ([45]).
+UNH's 2026 revenue guidance is over $439 billion, though this represents a 2% year-over-year decline — the first revenue decline guidance in a decade, reflecting fallout from leadership upheaval and DOJ investigations ([46]).
 Most industry reports agree OptumRx is the #2 PBM behind CVS in overall market share, so its specialty share is also correspondingly large.

 • Cigna/Evernorth (Bloomfield, CT): The evernorth business (Express Scripts plus Caremark) also doesn’t break out specialty revenue publicly.
 However, the fact that they have one of the “three largest specialty pharmacy networks” per DrugChannels analysis implies similar scale.
 Cigna’s 2024 priorities mention leveraging Express Scripts’ scale to reduce costs (e.g. re-negotiating pricing, like Humira biosimilar shifts ([35])).
 Any cost savings Cigna achieves here would affect how specialty pharmacy claims are processed.